 1 – Terms I use in my instructions:

 A very specific kind of move—a move in which a loop is interlaced with or through another loop or loops.
 A square braid has two loop transfers that repeat over and over again.
 One is on the left and the other on the right.
 In each of these loop transfers, a loop is pulled through all the one or more loops between its starting point, and its new finger on the other hand.
 There are more moves than this in each cycle, but only 2 transfers.

-A move that merely rearranges the loop or loops on the fingers, without interlacing them through or around any other loops.
+A move that rearranges the loop or loops on the fingers, without interlacing them through any other loops.
 Ideally, this move is performed by the finger that the loop is shifting onto, not by a “helping” finger of the other hand.
 It’s usually done in order to put the loops back into their correct starting-position set-up after a loop transfer occurs.

 ‘Braiding cycle’ only refers one repetition of the hand movements, not to a repeat of the pattern on the braid, or to all the loops returning to their original finger-positions.
 (That usually takes several braiding cycles.)

 Turned loop transfer (same thing as Reversed or Crossed loop transfer):

-Reversed (vs unreversed) were the 15th C terms for this; Turn was used in the 17th C manuscripts; Crossed (vs open) are Noémi Speiser and Masako Kinoshita’s terms.
-To me, ‘turned’ (vs ‘not turned’ or ‘straight’) seems clearer, and when I teach, students seem to understand it more easily.
+Reversed (vs unreversed) were the 15th C terms for this; Turn was used in the 17th C loop braiding manuscripts; Crossed (vs open) are Noémi Speiser and Masako Kinoshita’s terms.
+To me, ‘turned’ (vs ‘not turned’ or ‘straight’) seems clearest, and when I teach, students seem to understand it more easily.
 In writing and in my tutorials I usually cite all three terms because people have different backgrounds in loop braiding.

 “Loop braiding” vs. “Finger loop braiding”